-- Space Invaders: This is an objectdraw version of the classic Arcade game.
-It builds on our graphics-based approach to learning programming.
-While covering everything we have learned all semester it emphasizes important concepts from the second half of the semester, such as two-dimensional arrays. - Sequence Alignment: This program also exercises everything you have learned, but in a very different context that of a protein sequence alignment algorithm from the field of Computational Biology.
+- Centipede: This is an objectdraw version of the classic Arcade game.
+It builds on our graphicsbased approach to learning programming.
+While covering everything we have learned all semester it emphasizes concepts from the second half of the semester, including one- and two-dimensional arrays and collections. - Sequence Alignment: This program also exercises everything you have learned, but in a very different context that of a protein sequence alignment algorithm from the field of Computational Biology.
 Sequence alignment is central to DNA reconstruction, gene identification, determining the phylogeny (or evolutionary history) of species, and so on.
-While we have focused on graphics in many of our examples and labs, the programming skills learned in this class transfer to many other domains as well, and this project is geared at those who may wish to explore a different type of programming problem altogether.
+While we have focused on graphics in many of our examples and labs, the programming skills learned in this class transfer to many other domains as well, and this project is geared for those who may wish to explore a different type of programming problem altogether.